 Purchasing/Selling Investments - Investments can be bought and sold effective the 1st of each month, using the Investment Pool Capital Addition or Withdrawal Form which can be found in the Documents Section of this page.
-To assure timely buy/sell transactions please deliver this form to Richard White 2 business days prior to the first of the month.
+To assure timely buy/sell transactions please deliver this form to David Paul by the 28th of the month.

 Exceptions to this investment restriction require approval from Regulatory Accounting.
 For example, 19, 23, or 51 funds being raised over a long period of time for a specific purpose, and that will be spent for that purpose when the fundraising goal has been achieved, may qualify as an exception.
 It is important to note when an exception is granted, no disbursements may be made from the fund until the specific goal has been achieved.

 Colleges and departments may convert funds 19, 23, and 51 to quasi endowments that can be invested in the Investment Pool.
 Because it is the administration's position that quasi endowments rarely transfer back to unendowed funds, this option should only be considered if the transfer is intended to be permanent.
 Colleges and departments may also choose to reinvest surplus fund 31 amounts back to principal.